Oh! What a Lovely War: Synopsis

-The depiction of the second year of the war contrasts darkly in tone.
-Wounded men parade past as an endless stream of grim, hopeless faces.
+The second year of the war contrasts darkly.
+Wounded men parade past with grim faces.
 Black humour has replaced the enthusiasm of 1914.
-"There's a Long, Long Trail a-Winding" captures a new mood of despair, with soldiers depicted marching in torrential rain, the only bright colour being the red poppies.
-British soldiers drink in an estaminet as a Soubrette (Pia Colombo) leads them in a jolly chorus of "The Moon Shines Bright on Charlie Chaplin" then shifts more darkly to the sombre "Adieu la vie".
+During "There's a Long, Long Trail a-Winding" soldiers march in torrential rain, the only bright colour being the red poppies.
+British soldiers drink in an estaminet as a Soubrette leads them in a jolly chorus of "The Moon Shines Bright on Charlie Chaplin" then shifts more darkly to the sombre "Adieu la vie".
 At the end of the year, amidst manoeuvres in the pavilion, Douglas Haig replaces Sir John French as Commander-in-Chief of the British forces in France.
-Haig is mocked by Australian troops while he inspects British soldiers with the song "They were only playing Leapfrog" to the tune of "John Brown's Body".
+Haig is mocked by Australian troops while he inspects British soldiers with the song "They were only playing Leapfrog".

-At an interfaith religious service in a ruined abbey soldiers are told each religion has endorsed the war: Jewish soldiers are permitted to eat pork if Jewish, Catholics have dispensation for meat on Fridays, and all religions have put the sabbath in abeyance.
+At an interfaith religious service in a ruined abbey, soldiers are told each religion has endorsed the war: Jewish soldiers are permitted to eat pork if Jewish, Catholics have dispensation for meat on Fridays, and all religions have put the sabbath in abeyance.
 Even the Dalai Lama has blessed the war effort.

-The film's tone darkens again as 1916 passes and the songs contrast wistfulness, stoicism and resignation, including "The Bells of Hell Go Ting-a-ling-a-ling", "If the Sergeant Steals Your Rum, Never Mind" and "Hanging on the Old Barbed Wire".
-The wounded are laid out in ranks at a dressing station, a stark contrast to the healthy rows of young men who entered the war.
-The camera often lingers on Harry Smith's silently suffering face.
+1916 passes ("The Bells of Hell Go Ting-a-ling-a-ling", "If the Sergeant Steals Your Rum, Never Mind" and "Hanging on the Old Barbed Wire").
+The wounded are laid out in ranks at a dressing station.

-The Americans arrive as a "disconnected reality" of the pavilion, interrupting the deliberations of the British generals by singing "Over There" with the altered final line: "And we won't come back – we'll be buried over there!"
+The Americans arrive as a "disconnected reality" of the pavilion, interrupting the deliberations of the British generals by singing "Over There" in a reprise.
 The resolute-looking American captain seizes the map from an astonished Haig.

-Jack notices with disgust that after three years of fighting, he is literally back where he started, at Mons.
+Jack notices with disgust that after three years of fighting, he is back where he started, at Mons.
 As the Armistice is sounding, Jack is the last one to die.
 A splash of red, at first glance blood, comes into focus as a poppy.
 Jack's spirit wanders the battlefield, first into the room where the elder statesmen of Europe are drafting the coming peace, oblivious to his presence, and finally on a tranquil hillside, where he lies with his brothers on the grass before their figures morph into crosses.
-The film closes with a long slow pan out over a giant cemetery with countless soldiers' graves as the voices of the dead sing "We'll Never Tell Them" (a parody of the Jerome Kern song "They Didn't Believe Me").
+The film closes showing a giant cemetery with countless soldiers' graves.
+The voices of the dead sing "We'll Never Tell Them".